Epicminer256/batshell/README.md

 7.)
 Done! it should pop up in your start menu.
 If it isnt there you might need to relogin

-You can right click the shortcut and click "Properties" and click "Change Icons"
+You can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu

+Unfortanly I cant put a install script in due to there not having a shortcut command that the start menu will work with.